 - Tap on Google account and go to the Data and personalization tab.

 After this, you’ll find the same options as mentioned above.
+Moreover, if you are interested in knowing how to delete clubhouse account, you can check out the detailed steps here!

 How does Google know my account is inactive?

 We already know that Google collects an enormous amount of information about us and tracks our every move.
-It uses that data, like when did you last signed-in, your Android activity, Google Search history, Gmail usage, etc., to know that you aren’t using your Google account anymore.
+It uses that data, like when you last signed-in, your Android activity, Google Search history, Gmail usage, etc., to know that you aren’t using your Google account anymore.

 What data gets deleted?

-Almost everything tied to your Google account including your contacts, emails, calendar, Youtube history, location history, Chrome sync data, Google Drive and Google Photos, Google Play purchases, and data from other Google services is gone when your Google account gets deleted.
+Almost everything tied to your Google account, including your contacts, emails, calendar, Youtube history, location history, Chrome sync data, Google Drive and Google Photos, Google Play purchases, and data from other Google services, is gone when your Google account gets deleted.

+Moreover, if you want to know how to delete Reddit account via phone browser.
 If you have something to add, drop your thoughts in the comments.